Envadors/MSI-GF63-10SCSR-Hackintosh-MacOS-15-Sequoia/README.md

 - Apple Watch Unlock, Universal Control, Instant Hotspot with broadcom card
 - HDMI Since The Port Is Wired To NVIDIA.
 - NVIDIA Graphics Card As MacOS Never Nativity Supported It.
+- Screen Dark On Login Screen For 5 Minutes

 ### ⚠️ Known issues
 - Wireless sidecar may lag (tested with BCM94360NG & iPad 6 ios 15.1)